-- Respect all members of the school community. - Understand and comply with school rules and climate expectations, including the Code of Student Conduct and School Student Handbook. - Comply with the School District's attendance, dress code, unlawful harassment, and bullying policies. - Behave in a manner that focuses on academic success. - Be responsible and accountable for following rules. - Respect our country and its flag (Students may decline to recite the Pledge of Allegiance and may refrain from saluting the Flag on the basis of personal belief or religious convictions but shall respect the rights of classmates who wish to participate)
+- Respect all members of the school community. - Understand and comply with school rules and climate expectations, including the Code of Student Conduct and School Student Handbook. - Comply with the School District's attendance, dress code, unlawful harassment, and bullying policies. - Behave in a manner that focuses on academic success. - Be responsible and accountable for following rules. - Respect our country and its flag (Students may decline to recite the Pledge of Allegiance and may refrain from saluting the Flag but shall respect the rights of classmates who wish to participate)